cvpr2023-tutorial-diffusion-models/papers/README.md

 We welcome all types of contributions, mostly in the form of papers under certain topics relevant to CVPR.
 For now, these include:

-- **Fundamentals [Arash]**: these include methods that can be applied to general domains, such as training, sampling, guidance.
+- [**Fundamentals [Arash]**](https://github.com/cvpr2023-tutorial-diffusion-models/papers/blob/main/topics/1_fundamentals.md): these include methods that can be applied to general domains, such as training, sampling, guidance.
-- **Applications on natural iamges [Chenlin]**: these include applications that stem from natural images but can also be applied to other domains, such as architecture, editing, personalization, fine-tuning, "low-level" vision.
+- [**Applications on natural iamges [Chenlin]**](https://github.com/cvpr2023-tutorial-diffusion-models/papers/blob/main/topics/2_images.md): these include applications that stem from natural images but can also be applied to other domains, such as architecture, editing, personalization, fine-tuning, "low-level" vision.
-- **Applications on other domains [Jiaming]**: these include applications from other domains, such as video, 3d, motion, large content generation, inverse problems for medical domains, etc.
+- [**Applications on other domains [Jiaming]**](https://github.com/cvpr2023-tutorial-diffusion-models/papers/blob/main/topics/3_others.md): these include applications from other domains, such as video, 3d, motion, large content generation, inverse problems for medical domains, etc.

 ### New topics
 If you think a paper does not fall into any of the topics that we listed, please raise an issue.